 Although part of the race had to be rerouted due to inclement weather, additional switchbacks and berms, and the correction and inclusion of cambered sections added to sani2c’s trademark fast-flowing trails, ensuring it was another memorable event.
 Henry the Crocodile at the dual PG Bison floating bridge and the famous Iconic Climb were among the many unforgettable features of the ride.

 Riders had the option of undertaking Iconic Climb or Hlegabafazi, which is longer, but less steep.
 Many will tell you the former would have been easier.
 The finish moved to Scottburgh Primary School to recreate the atmosphere of the race villages.

-With a few route tweaks, improvements at the race villages and an ever-passionate crew, we look forward to making the 15th year of the KAP sani2c another memorable one for all.
+With a few route tweaks, improvements at the race villages and an ever-passionate crew, the 15th year of the KAP sani2c was memorable for all.